 Shoemaker Canyon Road, East Fork San Gabriel River is a 5.1 mile out and back trail located near Azusa, California and is good for all skill levels.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from September until May.
+The trail is primarily used for hiking, horses, and mountain biking and is best used from September until May.
 Dogs and horses are also able to use this trail.

 Interesting Road to Nowhere, two abandoned tunnels, chaparral, nice canyon views In the early days of the Cold War in the late 1950's, our government decided that L.A. needed an escape route in case of a nuclear attack.
 Building Shoemaker Canyon Road was the supposed solution.
 But they soon abandoned this ill-conceived project, leaving a "road to nowhere" and nasty scares in some of the most rugged and beautiful terrain in the San Gabriels.
 Today, this well-graded dirt road penetrates several miles up the East Fork of the San Gabriel River, on the east-facing slope hundreds of feet above the water.
 And then it ends.
 No glamorous destination.
 The road just stops abruptly in the thick brush on a steep mountainside.
 The hike begins at the locked gate and proceeds up the road about 2.5 miles, passing through two long road tunnels in route.
 At the end of the second tunnel is where the maintained road ends.
 Unless you're wearing long pants and prepared for bushwhacking for another half mile, this is where you'll want to turn around and head home.

 Fun trail to go up on with my bike and lots of Beautiful views. found this spot where someone made a heart shaped fire pit to the left of the trail when you go pass first marker.
 2 tunnels with no light but you can see out the other side, when you out of 2nd one raid turns to trail on side of mountain over looking bridge to nowhere at the end. it's all up hill so be ready for legs to burn If on a bike lol